 In other words, the parties to the MC/RA settlement in this proceeding were concerned with far more than simply marginal cost responsibilities for each class, and eventually the settling parties chose not to use any single party's proposed marginal costs.
-Instead, the parties created "black box" (i.e., artificial) marginal cost values that would lead a computer model to produce their desired revenue allocation outcome.
-This leads to an interesting result where we find that the marginal cost proposals of PG&E, as modified by the settlement, are reasonable in spite of the fact that the settling parties did not actually agree on particular marginal generation capacity cost values for each class.
-For reasons spelled out below, we find that the marginal cost proposals for the purpose of revenue allocation are reasonable in spite of their artificial nature due to the fact that they prevent any one customer class from facing large changes in revenue allocation and commensurate changes to their average rate.
-This is an example of an instance where we approve a revenue allocation that may not be strictly did not use any marginal costs in determining that change"); Transcript at 504 (CFBF affirming that "[we] supported PG&E's opening position that there should be essentially no change in the revenue allocation to each customer class.
+Instead, the parties created "black box" (i.e., artificial) marginal cost values that would lead a computer model to produce their desired revenue allocation outcome.40 For reasons spelled out below, we find that the

+Transcript at 483, 487 (PG&E affirming that for bundled residential customers, a small revenue allocation change "is based solely on PG&E's recommendation to change the public purpose program allocations and included no change to distribution or generation so, therefore, did not use any marginal costs in determining that change"); Transcript at 504 (CFBF affirming that "[we] supported PG&E's opening position that there should be essentially no change in the revenue allocation to each customer class.
 From our perspective, that was based on, as [PG&E] stated, the transition to new TOU periods"); Transcript at 506 (CLECA stating that "[with respect to] not moving toward marginal costs [in this proceeding], I mean, you just deal with the numbers in the next case.
 I think it's important to reflect the reality of the situation that we're in in the current time.
 That being the move to [TOU rates].
 And we haven't done it for almost 30 years").

-&lt;sup>40 Transcript at 492 (PG&E affirming that "[t]he [settling] parties performed a number of scenarios taking into account all of the various parties' opening positions and compromises.
-There were a series of negotiations over several weeks as we adjusted marginal cost values for purposes of getting the model to work and produce revenue allocation results.
-At the end of the day, the parties agreed on the percentage changes to the revenue allocation not on the marginal costs themselves").
+40 Transcript at 492 (PG&E affirming that "[t]he [settling] parties performed a number of scenarios taking into account all of the various parties' opening positions and compromises.
+There were a series of negotiations over several weeks as we adjusted marginal cost values for revenue allocation proposals are reasonable in spite of the artificial nature of the marginal costs used to create them, due to the fact that they prevent any one customer class from facing large changes in revenue allocation and commensurate changes to their average rate.
+This is an example of an instance where we approve a revenue allocation that may not be strictly based on true marginal cost responsibility or EPMC principles due to countervailing considerations.